 The entire list of ingredients in the formula, when this Adapexin-P review was written, includes:

 The top ingredient in this list, phenylethylamine, is typically used as a form of mood elevator, although it is often said to have appetite suppressing qualities and weight loss boosting effects, especially when combined with daily exercise.
 That said, there is no clinical evidence that proves these common claims about this ingredient.

 Glucomannan is a type of fiber that is water soluble.
 Each serving of these pills contains 1,000 mg of this ingredient, and the directions say that it should be taken twice per day.
 Fiber does have a tendency to slow down the digestive process and some studies are starting to indicate that it could reduce hunger.
 However, it should be noted that in the recommended amount and quantity in this pill, it might not be enough to make a substantial difference to the appetite.

-The drawbacks include the fact that the claims are significant and there is nothing in the ingredients list or the other information provided by the manufacturer that suggests that it can live up to those promises.
+That being said, the drawbacks of Adapexin-P include the fact that the claims are significant and there is nothing in the ingredients list or the other information provided by the manufacturer that suggests that it can live up to those promises.

 Finally, bear in mind that this diet pills is not suitable for everyone.
 It is meant for healthy adults over the age of 18.
 While it would be a smart move to consult with your healthcare provider prior to taking Adapexin-P regardless of your current state of health, it is particularly prudent to do so if you have a medical condition, are currently taking any medications or if you are pregnant, nursing or planning on becoming pregnant.

 **Note: This item is no longer available.
 The manufacturer of Adapexin-P may have discontinued the product or they may have redesigned the formula and are selling it under a new product name.